 What to take?

 Minimize bulk and weight by carrying appropriately sized quantities of your chosen items.
-Below is a list of what I might carry in my First-Aid kit on a five day solo backpacking trip:
+Below is a list of what I might carry in my first-aid kit on a five day wilderness backpacking trip:

-- Tiny roll 3M Micropore Medical Tape (lightweight, breathable surgical tape for blisters, cuts).
+- 3M Micropore Medical Tape – Lightweight, breathable surgical tape for blisters and cuts.

-- 10 ibuprofen tablets (anti-inflammatory; pain relief) Note: Be sure to list expiry dates and recommended doses for any medications that have been repackaged.
+- Ibuprofen tablets (10 – 200 mg) – Anti-inflammatory and pain relief (Note: Be sure to list expiry dates and recommended doses for any medications that have been repackaged).

-- 2 Safety Pins (for slings fashioned from clothing).
+- Safety pins (2) – For slings fashioned from clothing.

-- Small whistle (check the sternum strap of your backpack; you may have one without knowing)
+- Tiny whistle – Check the sternum strap of your backpack; chances are you have one without knowing.

-- Small business-size card listing emergency contact & any important personal medical information.
+- Small business-size card – Listing emergency contact and any important personal medical information.

 Before embarking on your trip, gather as much ‘health-related’ information as possible in regards to your chosen destination.
 The World Health Orgainization (WHO) website represents a good starting point for your research.